shafiqulsazu/djangoproject/README.md

 Make sure you have Python 3.x and pip installed.
 You will also need to have Django installed.

-1. Install Python dependencies: bash pip install -r requirements.txt
+1. Install Python dependencies:

+   pip install -r requirements.txt

 2.Install Django:
-bash

 pip install django

 3.Run the Development Server
-To start the development server, navigate to the project directory and run: bash python manage.py runserver
+To start the development server, navigate to the project directory and run:

+python manage.py runserver
-You can now access the project by opening your browser and going to: bash http://127.0.0.1:8000/
+4.You can now access the project by opening your browser and going to:

+http://127.0.0.1:8000/

 Usage